 While this isn’t among the cheapest inflight wifi out there (some airlines charge ~$20 for unlimited data on a flight), it’s not unreasonable either, and is much better than any airline that charges based on data usage.

 Lastly, while some other airlines offer first or business class passengers free wifi, British Airways charges all passengers for wifi.

-British Airways says that the “Browse” package should get you a minimum of 250kbps, while the “Stream” package should get you a minimum of 0.66Mbps.
-In my opinion it’s a bit of a stretch to call the latter “high-speed browsing,” but…
+British Airways says that the “Browse” package should get you a minimum of 250kbps, while the “Stream” package should get you a minimum of 0.66Mbps (660kpbs).
+In my opinion, it’s a bit of a stretch to call the latter “high-speed browsing,” but…

 So, how were speeds on my flight?
-Let’s keep in mind that this was a daytime London to New York flight, which I imagine is probably about the highest wifi utilization rate you’ll find on any route.
+On my first flight on British Airways with wifi the speeds weren’t great.
+However, it was also a daytime flight from London to New York, which I would imagine has among the highest wifi utilization rate of any route.

 Wifi speeds ranged from really, really, really awful…

 …to just pretty bad (but then again, we’re talking about using the internet while flying 600 miles per hour through the sky, so I’m forgiving there). 😉